 Built in the Romanesque style in the 12th century one of its spires carries a nicely decorated steepletop in the late Romanesque style.

 The height of the nave is nearly that of a Gothic cathedral.

 With cylinders penetrating each other the interior vault just looks disturbing.

 Immediately M.C.
 Escher’s dream constructions came to my mind.
-When our guide queried why the style of St. Philibert's had not been copied elsewhere I thought that it was just too complicated to build compared with the upcoming Gothic style.
+When our guide queried why the style of St. Philibert's was not copied elsewhere I thought that it was just too complicated to be build compared with the upcoming Gothic style.

 |M. C. Escher: Boven en onder (High and low)|

 Did you notice what we experienced waiting for our dinner?